 A heat pump represents a growing segment of the HVAC industry.
 In practical terms, it is a reversal of how the air conditioning system works.
-Where air conditioners are used for cooling air, a heat pump can be used for cooling or heating if is used in the right conditions.
+While air conditioners are used to cool air; a heat pump can be used to cool or heat the air.
+This is especially true conditions are in place for this use.
 Therefore, it is necessary to employ a heat pump where temperatures are more moderate.
-The Mid-south is one such area where the unit can be used for cooling in the Summer months and be converted into a heating application when the temps are a bit cooler.
+The Summer months of the mid-south area of the United States contains the ideal conditions for this type of system.
+Conversely, they can be converted into a heating application when the temps are a bit cooler.
 In areas such as Florida or California where temperatures are mostly warm, it is best to use an air conditioner only.

-In the cooler months, a reversing valve reroutes the refrigerant path making the outdoor condensing coil function as the evaporator and the indoor coil as the condenser.
-The outdoor heat is absorbed by the evaporator and then used by the condenser to heat the indoor space.
+In the cooler months, a reversing valve reroutes the refrigerant path making the outdoor condensing coil function as the evaporator.
+In a likewise manner the indoor coil serves as the condenser.
+The evaporator absorbs the outdoor heat and is in turn used by the condenser to heat the indoor space.
 However, there is one remaining problem.
-Now that the evaporator is outside and is tasked with absorbing heat it must operate at temperatures lower than the outside air.
+The outdoor evaporator absorbs heat and must operate at temperatures lower than the outside air.
 This low operating temperature causes ice to build-up on the outside of the evaporator.
-Consequently, the unit must go through a defrost cycle where auxiliary heat must be used to provide indoor heat during this stage.
+Finally, auxiliary heat is used during the defrost cycle to provide indoor heat during this stage.